“To have a good friend, be a good friend.”

 You might think it’s just a simple rumor.
 Ask your friend directly if what you heard is true.

 Friends need the courtesy of believing their story over something you heard someone say about them.

-4) Actions Speak Louder Than Words.
+4) Kind Actions Speak Loudly.

 Truer than anyone could ever imagine.
 When we act kindly, we usually get kindness right back to us.

-This old song/tale might be true.
+This old saying might be true.

 “Sticks and stones,

-Will break my bones.
+May break my bones.

 But words can never

-It says we can ‘t or won’t be hurt by anything anyone says about or to us.
+It says we can’t or won’t be hurt by anything anyone says about or to us.